phamtrongthang123/High-Volume-Rate-3D-Ultrasound/README.md

-# High Volume Rate 3D Ultrasound Reconstruction with Diffusion Models
+# (Unofficial) High Volume Rate 3D Ultrasound Reconstruction with Diffusion Models

 Reproducing the paper's pipeline using the [ZEA toolbox](https://github.com/zeahub/zea).
 This demo uses a pretrained 2D cardiac echo diffusion model and the CAMUS dataset to demonstrate the full algorithm: DPS-based interpolation of missing elevation planes, TV smoothness regularization, and SeqDiff temporal acceleration.